tuva-health/tuva_empi/docs/docs/getting-started/index.md

 ## Local Demo Environment

 If you'd like to simply evaluate Tuva EMPI in a local environment, see [Local demo environment](./local-demo-environment.md).

-## Local Development Installation

-If you would like to setup your local development environment for Tuva EMPI, see [local developement setup](./local-development/common-setup.md)

 ## Production Environment